 The second feature of this camera was the TTL metering at open aperture.
 The way how a certain amount of light was extracted from the viewfinder image was generally the same already used in the Praktica mat.
-The principle of that TTL meter was concieved by Horst Strehle (patented on 30th of May 1964 as DD41,373; 5th of June 1964 DE1,215,506).
-It worked with two wedges of glass beneath the viewfinder prism that reflected a part of the light onto a large surface light dependent resistor.
+The working principle of this TTL meter was conceived by Horst Strehle [patented on 30th of May 1964 as DD41,373; 5th of June 1964 DE1,215,506].
+It worked with two wedges of glass beneath the viewfinder prism which reflected a small part of the light onto a large surface light dependent resistor.

 An important feature of this metering system was the aperture value transmission.
-While the Praktica mat was working with a stop down metering, the Pentacon Super measured the light at fully open aperture.
-First patents on that topic date back to 1962 (e.g. No. DD43,102; DD54,185).
-But the most interesting patent I have found was protected in Britain in April 1964 (No. GB1,067,584).
-Here you can explore an overview of the general conception of the Pentacon Super.
-The basic part is the summation gear (part 22) which integrates the time value (incl. film-sensitivity) and aperture value into the metering device.
-For that purpose the metering instrument is mounted revolvably.
+While the Praktica mat was working with a stop down metering, the Pentacon Super was arranged to measure the light at a fully open aperture.
+First patents concerning this topic date back to 1962 [e.g. No. DD43,102; DD54,185].
+But the most interesting patent I have found was applied in Britain in April 1964 [No. GB1,067,584].
+This patent gives us a complete overview of the general conception of the Pentacon Super.
+The basic part is the summation gear (part 22 in the above sketch) which integrates both the time value (incl. film-sensitivity) and the aperture value into the metering device.
+For this purpose the metering instrument is mounted revolvably.
 The amount of degrees the instrument is rotated directly corresponds to the exposure steps from one shutter time to another respectively from one aperture value to the next.
 Both movements stem from the time cam (pt.
 26) and aperture cam (pt.
 54) and are integrated by the summation gear which turns the metering instrument via lever 43.
 Although in the actual Pentacon Super the transmission of the time value was realized in a different way (with a chain instead of the shown levers) the general principle remained the same.
-The basic claim of this patent was that this open aperture metering could be realized with an M42 thread mount, which is incapable of delivering an exact 12 o’clock position.
+The basic claim of this patent was that this open aperture metering could be realized with an M42 thread mount, which is incapable of delivering an exact 12 o’clock position of the lens.
 At first sight (and from the today’s point of view) this adherence to the M42 mount might seem as a disadvantage, but in 1964 this mount was one of the two most widespread standards.
 Remember that the Topcon RE super, which had a TTL metering at open aperture as well, was conceived around the other widespread standard of that era: The Exakta mount.

 Cable winch for transmission of the time values to the summation gear.